portlands/docker/README.md

 for development and testing purposes.
 You should *bring your own certificates*, it shouldn't be too hard to swap them out in the Dockerfiles.

+To import the certificate to your local JAVA (e.g. for system tests) you can do so on Mac OS like this:

+`sudo keytool -import -trustcacerts -keystore /Library/Java/JavaVirtualMachines/<YOUR_JAVA_VERSION>/Contents/Home/jre/lib/security/cacerts -storepass changeit -noprompt -alias portlands -file <PATH_TO>/pki/ca.crt`

+Of course, substitute `<YOUR_JAVA_VERSION>` and `<PATH_TO>`.
+If you double click the `ca.crt` file on Mac OS you can import it with the Keychain Tool into your System Chain, which will make your browser to accept it.

 ## Images

 ### Nginx HTTP/2 (http2)